MathStuff/Matrices/README.md

                      dtype="integer"
                     )

-#Create a 10000x4 matrix using uniform distribution where columns' ranges are in order [10,100], [200,500], [200,1000] and [0,10] with the seed 39598 for each column.
+#Create a 10000x4 float numbers matrix using uniform distribution where columns' ranges are in order [10,100], [200,500], [200,1000] and [0,10] with the seed 39598 for each column.
 Column names are selected from ranged.keys()
 randomData2 = Matrix([10000,4],
                      ranged={"height":[10,100],"weight":[200,500],"cost":[200,1000],"quality":[0,10]},
                      seed=39598
                     )

-#Create a 10000x4 matrix using normal(gauss) distribution where [0,25], [100,200], [1000,10000] and [1,100] are columns' means and standard deviations and the seed is 4472142 for each column.
+#Create a 10000x4 matrix float numbers using normal(gauss) distribution where [0,25], [100,200], [1000,10000] and [1,100] are columns' means and standard deviations and the seed is 4472142 for each column.
 Column names are selected from ranged.keys()
 randomData3 = Matrix([10000,4],
                      fill='gauss',
                      ranged={"feature1":[0,25],"feature2":[100,200],"feature3":[1000,10000],"feature4":[1,100]},
-                     seed=4472142,
+                     seed=4472142
                     )

 ```